Defense or disguise?

 Rome was in the seventeenth century the capital of carnival, and when it was carnival, the courtyards and campi were cramped with caricaturesque clinicians and quacks.

 These quacks, or ciarlatani (charlatans) as they were named, traditionally used masks as a part of their act to sell their precious potions.
 Sometimes they parodied learned doctors with corresponding masks.
-Comedians performed as charlatans as well as doctors during carnival.
+Comedians performed as charlatans and as doctors during carnival.
 Carnival goers dressed themselves up as doctors with masks.
 And carnival goers dressed up as charlatans playing doctors with masks.
-So it’s not always clear at first sight who these extravagantly dressed doctor-types are that you see on a depiction of carnival festivities.
+So it’s not always clear at first sight who these extravagantly dressed doctor-types are that we see on a depiction of carnival festivities.
 It does illustrate however, that when doctors with masks show up, it’s for laughs.

 Symbolic masks